Accuratai/pod-ios/README.md

 ```

 Note:
- - When you call the `updateConsent()`-method and change the state from `ConsentState.APPROVED` to `ConsentState.REFUSED`, the tracking will be stopped.
+ - When you call the `updateConsent()`-method and change the state from 1 to 0, the tracking will be stopped.
  - When you call the `updateConsent()`-method before calling the `startTracking()`-method, the popup to ask the GDPR consent will not be shown as the SDK already knows the GDPR consent state.

 ### Receive location updates (optional)